nashihab/nashihab/README.md

 I'm currently doing my BSc in electrical and electronic engineering.
 I love coding as a hobby and developing new projects.
 Arigatou gozaimasu

+## Remember:
+“If you are feeling disheartened, that you are somehow not enough, set your heart ablaze.
+Dry your eyes and look ahead.
+You may feel like digging your heels in, but the flow of time waits for no one.
+It won’t patiently stand by as you grieve.” - Rengoku

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/nahidahmedshihab)